-The keyphrase “guest post” has about 2,000 searches monthly in the US alone and has about 1.5 billion search results on Google.
+The keyword “guest post” has about 2,000 searches monthly in the US alone and about 1.5 billion search results on Google.

 Why are Guest posts getting so much attention?
-Because there is an existing misconception that Guest post is the only link-building strategy that works.
+Because there is an existing misconception that Guest posting is the only link-building strategy that works.
 Sadly, that’s not true.

 3. Agencies Would Manage Your SEO Campaigns Better

-When I started out with SEO, I nearly outsourced one of my websites to an agency because I felt they know better or would give me better results.
-Well, while that may be true for many other people who know very little about SEO, it so not the case if you have a good foundational knowledge of SEO.
+When I started with SEO, I nearly outsourced one of my websites to an agency because I felt they knew better or would give me better results.
+Well, while that may be true for many people who know very little about SEO, it is not the case if you have a good foundational knowledge of SEO.

 What makes an Agency unique is they (supposedly) have the time to run your SEO campaign while you are committed to other businesses or activities.

-On another hand, many agencies build spammy links that eventually get your website penalized!
+On the other hand, many agencies build spammy links that eventually get your website penalized!

 So, here is the takeaway: If you must outsource your SEO, make sure you are with a trustworthy agency with good reviews.